Rlx 1.3.0

 Sequence Length

 The length of a sequence can be adjusted by rotating the encoder above the STEPS label  .
 The number of steps per Sheet is fixed at 32, but sequences can span multiple sheets.
 Each track can have a maximum of 32,768 steps per clip (for more information look at the Clips chapter).
 Pressing the encoder  above the STEPS/SHEETS label , will toggle the step setting between adjusting the step count or the sheet count.
 Holding SHIFT  while increasing the sheet count with the encoder  will duplicate the contents of the last sheet onto the newly created one, ideal for quickly building longer sequences.
-NEW

 Step Count